SKopecz/PositiveIntegrators.jl/docs/src/scalar_pds.md

 ```

 We see that `isoutofdomain` cannot be used to ensure nonnegative solutions in this case, as the computation stops at about ``t≈ 2`` before the desired final time is reached.
-At least for first and second order explicit Runge-Kutta schemes this can also be shown analytically.
-A short computation reveals that to ensure nonnegative solutions the time step size must tend to zero if the numerical solution tends to zero.
+For at least first- and second-order explicit Runge-Kutta schemes, this can also be shown analytically.
+A brief computation reveals that to ensure nonnegative solutions, the time step size must tend to zero if the numerical solution tends to zero.

 Next, we want try to use an MPRK scheme.
 We can choose ``p(u)=0`` as production term and ``d(u)=\sqrt{\lvert u\rvert }`` as destruction term.